rogerhu/compsci_guides/Add-Two-Numbers.md

     e) Repeat with next nodes
 5) Return dummy.next
 ```

+**⚠️ Common Mistakes**

+- Which of the above would provide us with an optimal solution?

 ## 4: I-mplement

 > **Implement** the code to solve the algorithm.